zaidqureshi2/Resume/resume.txt

 *September 2014 to Present*

-- helped students with problems in their courses
+- Helped students with problems in their courses
-- helped arrange tech-talks
+- Helped arrange tech-talks
-- provided students with exercises to help improve their programming skills
+- Provided students with exercises to help improve their programming skills

 ### IT Specialist Intern